addhe/infrabot-nlp/PRODUCT_REQUIREMENT_DOCUMENT.md

 *   **FR2.2 Time Lookup:**
     *   **FR2.2.1**: Allow users to ask for the current time in specified cities or timezones.
 *   **FR2.3 GCP Project Management (requires user authentication with GCP):**
     *   **FR2.3.1**: List GCP projects.
 Users shall be able to list all projects or filter them by environment (e.g., dev, stg, prod) if such tagging/naming conventions are used or if "all" is specified as the environment.
+The status of each project (e.g., [ACTIVE], [DELETE_REQUESTED]) must be shown in the listing.
     *   **FR2.3.2**: Create new GCP projects, allowing specification of project ID, name, and organization ID.
+    *   **FR2.3.3**: Delete GCP projects.
+If a project is not active or already scheduled for deletion, the user must receive a clear explanation.

 ### 4.3.
 Configuration